 It is important that all members of the school community understand and support bullying prevention and intervention.
-To support a whole-school approach the Board will continue to communicate, monitor, review, and evaluate the effectiveness of Board policies and procedures, in consultation with Principals, staff, parents/guardians, students, the Indigenous Education Advisory Council, the Niagara Catholic Parent Involvement Committee, Catholic School Councils, the Special Education Advisory Committee, and community-based service providers.
+To support a whole-school approach the Board will continue to communicate, monitor, review, and evaluate the effectiveness of Board Governance Policies and Administrative Operational Procedures, in consultation with Principals, staff, parents/guardians, students, the Indigenous Education Advisory Council, the Niagara Catholic Parent Involvement Committee, Catholic School Councils, the Special Education Advisory Committee, and community-based service providers.